Reza-Ardestani/FluentAI/documentations/README.md

 [6] Exploring the applicability of RL in this task: https://ar5iv.labs.arxiv.org/html/2305.14483

 [7] Exploring the applicability of RL in this task: https://ar5iv.labs.arxiv.org/html/2310.08944

+[8] BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding

+[9] BART: Denoising Sequence-to-Sequence Pre-training for Natural Language Generation, Translation, and Comprehension

+[10] Conditional Random Fields: Probabilistic Models for Segmenting and Labeling Sequence Data

+[11] T5: Exploring the Limits of Transfer Learning with a Unified Text-to-Text Transformer

+[12] BERTScore: Evaluating Text Generation with BERT

+[13] BARTScore: Evaluating Generated Text as Text Generation

+[14] An Introduction to the Bootstrap

 <br>